Here’s How the Months of the Year Got Their Names

 January

-Fun fact: January has not always been first on our calendars.
-For ancient Romans, the year began in March and finished ten months later in December, according to Wonderopolis.org, an education site by the National Center for Families Learning.
+Fun fact: January has not always been first on our calendar.
+For ancient Romans, the year began in March and finished 10 months later in December, according to Wonderopolis.org, an education site by the National Center for Families Learning.
 The months of January and February, meanwhile, did not have official titles for centuries.
 When King Pompilius revamped the Roman calendar around 690 B.C., he named January after Janus, the Roman god of doors and beginnings.
 Seems appropriate for the first month of the new year.
-Turns out, being first could also explain why January is the most popular month for divorce.

 2 / 12